adityadevraj699/E-Commerce-Application/README.md

-Here’s a detailed description for your GitHub README file, along with the steps to set up a React + Vite application for **Fashion Hub**, your eCommerce website:

----

 # Fashion Hub

 Welcome to **Fashion Hub**, an eCommerce website built with **React + Vite**, **HTML**, **JavaScript**, and **CSS**.
 This project is designed for fashion lovers to explore, search, and shop for their favorite outfits with ease.
 The application is responsive, features dark/light mode, and is optimized for mobile and desktop devices.

 ## Features
 - Fully responsive design
-- Dark/Light mode support
 - Navigation bar with collapsible menu on mobile
 - Hero section with image slider
 - Product listing with filters and search functionality